 a.
 The seat of the feelings, desires, affections, aversions, (our soul, heart etc.)

 b.
 The (human) soul in so far as it… can attain the highest end and secure eternal blessedness, the soul regarded as a moral being, designed for everlasting life;

 c.
-The soul as an essence which is different from the body and is not dissolved by death.”
-(Thayer’s Greek- English Lexicon of the New Testament, p 677).
+The soul as an essence which is different from the body and is not dissolved by death” (Thayer’s Greek- English Lexicon of the New Testament, p.
+677).

-Actual life of the body, the invisible part of man, seat of personality, seat of the sentient element through which man perceives and reflects, the seat of will and purpose and that of appetite.
+In Vine’s Expository Dictionary of New Testament Words, six definitions are provided for “soul”: Actual life of the body, the invisible part of man, seat of personality, seat of the sentient element through which man perceives and reflects, the seat of will and purpose and that of appetite.

-For example, the definition of the soul as people or the actual life of the body applied to passages like Gen 1:20, 46:18, Jos.
-11:11 1Pet 3:20 is correct and reasonable.
+For example, the definition of the soul as people or the actual life of the body when applied to passages like Gen. 1:20, 46:18, Jos.
+11:11 1Pet.
+3:20 fits in and is reasonable.
 But to apply that definition to the following passages is absurd:

-Gen 35:18 “And her soul [nephesh] was departing (for she was dying)…”
+Genesis 35:18 “And her soul [nephesh] was departing (for she was dying)…”

-1Kings 17:22 “And the LORD heard the voice of Elijah; and the soul of the child came into him again, and he revived.”
+1 Kings 17:22 “And the LORD heard the voice of Elijah; and the soul of the child came into him again, and he revived.”

 Job 14:22 “But his flesh upon him shall have pain, and his soul within him shall mourn.”